Migration

 3. Pick the destination

 Section titled “3.
 Pick the destination”- Bucket — the Carolina Cloud bucket the files will land in.
-If you belong to an org with a provisioned bucket and you’re an admin or the org owner, both your personal bucket and the org bucket appear in the dropdown.
+If you belong to an org with a provisioned bucket and you’re an admin or the org owner, both your personal bucket and the org bucket appear.
 See Who can migrate to the org bucket below.

-- Prefix (optional) — auto-mirrors whatever you typed for the source prefix until you edit it.
+- Prefix (optional) — auto-mirrors whatever you typed for the S3 source prefix until you edit it (SFTP migrations start with an empty default).
 Files land at

 <prefix>/...inside the destination bucket.